 We like the way the birch trim gives this loveseat a Scandinavian vibe.
 Add some furry pillows and you've got Danish and Norwegian for maximum coziness (aka hygge) for days.

 This is the chicest three-seater sofa we've seen in a long time.
-The double seat cushion makes it unique; so does the upscale tweed fabric.
+The elegant tapered wood legs make it unique; so does the upscale chenille fabric.

 Want to hop on the channel tufting trend?
 Try this compact teal sofa from that small space living expert Kyle Schuneman designed for APT2B.